nvoronetskiy/ImGuiColorTextEdit/README.md

 - Provides auto completion for paired glyphs (\[, \{, \(, \", \') (can be turned on and off).
 - If auto complete is turned on, accidentally typed closing glyphs are ignored.
 - If auto complete is turned on, selections can be surrounded by paired glyphs.
-- Supports blinking cursor (can be turned on/off using ImGui's global io.ConfigInputTextCursorBlink flag).
+- Supports blinking cursor (can be turned on/off using Dear ImGui's global io.ConfigInputTextCursorBlink flag).
 - Allows bracket matching and coloring (similar to Visual Studio Code) to be turned on and off.
 - Supports multiple cursors and multiple selections.
 - Auto indent with simplified implementation (can be turned on and off).